 10% New Credit

 If you open up a bunch of new cards or loans at once, it looks risky.
 Lenders will wonder if maybe you lost your job, and you need to stay afloat with credit in the meantime.
 Or maybe you had a big medical bill and are becoming insolvent.

 VantageScore is a newer competing model, created through a joint venture by Experian, TransUnion, and Equifax.
-You can check it for free every month with Credit Sesame, and I’ve had an account there for a decade.
+You can see yours for free at Credit Sesame; I’ve had an account there for a decade.
 Most credit card companies these days also let you check your FICO score within your account.

 Previous versions 1.0 and 2.0 of VantageScore used a different range, but the current versions 3.0 and 4.0 also use the 300-850 scoring range.